 How to Use ProjectManager’s Free Construction Schedule Template

-Project management templates are valued for their ease of use and getting a lot of the busy work out of the way so you can drive down to the specifics of your construction project.
+Construction project management templates are valued for their ease of use and for getting a lot of the busy work out of the way so you can drive down to the specifics of your construction project.
 ProjectManager’s free construction schedule template makes it easy to organize your tasks, resources and costs all in one place.

 Using the Template with the Gantt View

 The template is laid out in a Gantt chart, which is the workhorse of project management scheduling.
-This Gantt chart template is then broken down on the left side by construction management phases, each with its own row, such as contract, design, procurement, construction, post construction and project closing phase, as shown in image below.
+This Gantt chart template is then broken down on the left side by construction management phases, each with its own row, such as contract, design, procurement, construction, post-construction and project closing phase, as shown in the video below.

-Each of these construction management phases are further broken down by subtasks.
+Each of these construction management phases is further broken down by subtasks.
 For example, under contracts, our Gantt chart scheduling template has proposals, document review, bid date and award date.
 Of course, all of these categories are customizable, and you can add as many as you need to correspond with your project.

 The columns of the Gantt chart are also customizable.
 Use ours, or your own.
-You can adjust your project schedule as you want using our project management software.
+You can adjust your project schedule as you want using our construction project management software.
 The free construction schedule template is built with these columns: A numbered list, info, task name (and subtasks), WBS, duration of the task, planned start date, actual finish, planned finish date, percent complete, priority, planned hours, milestones.

 Using the Template in the Kanban View and Others

 Our project management tool gives you multiple views to work how you want.
 Visualize your workflow on the kanban board view, which has custom columns reflecting the Gantt chart template.
 Work crews and contractors can manage their backlog and managers get transparency into their process to reallocate resources as needed to keep them working at capacity.